How to Attract Bluebirds: Tips and FAQs

 What Do I Prevent Other Birds From Using Bluebird Boxes?

 Bluebirds are cavity nesters.
-Instead of excavating their own nest holes, they use natural cavities in trees, abandoned holes made by woodpeckers, and man-made (and woman-made!) nest boxes.
+Instead of excavating their own nest holes, they use natural cavities in trees, abandoned holes made by woodpeckers, and nest boxes.
 Several cavity-nesting birds will use bluebird boxes, which is fine as long as the nester is a member of a native species.
 (In fact, it’s illegal to remove the nest of any native species.)
 Nonnatives are a different story.
 House sparrows, for instance, are very aggressive competitors for nesting space and will even kill bluebirds and other natives.
 So if you’re not prepared to evict house sparrows, being a bluebird landlord may not be for you.

 How Many Broods Do Bluebirds Raise Each Year?